GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 other way.
 One possibility is to use child meta objects, as seen with [class@Gtk.AssistantPage], [class@Gtk.StackPage] and the like.

+If you used to define child properties with `<packing>` in ui files, you have to switch to using `<layout>` for the corresponding layout properties.
+`gtk4-builder-tool` can help with this conversion, with the `--3to4` option of the `simplify` command.

 The replacements for gtk_container_add() are:

 | Widget | Replacement |